 - Problem Solving

-Chris is the Board Chair of the Oakville Community Youth in Action Network (CYAN).
-The CYAN provides leadership training and volunteer opportunities for Oakville/Halton youth ages 12-18 that support the enhancement of Developmental Assets.
-Chris lives in Oakville Ontario with his wife and four children, and three grandchildren nearby.
+Chris has served as Chair of the Oakville Community Youth in Action Network (CYAN) and as a Board member and volunteer at the Oak Park Neighbourhood Centre in Oakville.
 As he told his students over the years “the only way to truly be happy in life is to serve others.”
-He continues to do this personally, and professionally through his work with CYAN and by teaching others about CPS and the benefits for kids.
+He continues to do this personally, and professionally through his work teaching others about CPS and the benefits for kids.